robatsilva/test/readme.md

 ```

 #### **4. Update `application.properties`**
-Configure your MySQL credentials as shown in the [Configuration](#configuration-applicationproperties) section.
+Configure your MySQL credentials and authentication details as shown in the [Configuration](#configuration-applicationproperties) section.

 #### **5. Run the Application**
 Use Maven to build and run the project: